 - Let her be involved in the weekly photos.
 As you know, I’m really into before and after photos and love to see progression.
 I LOVE that I have a weekly documentation of my growing belly when pregnant with Brielle and have done my best to capture as many weekly photos during this pregnancy as we can. (ok so it was more like every other week as our weeks seemed so much more busy!)
 When we brought the camera out, she knew exactly where we planned to stand and was usually interested in being captured in this weekly milestone.
 My favorites are the ones where she’s interacting with my growing belly, which she always pointed to and say “baby!”

 - Allowed her in the baby’s room and to see/touch the baby’s stuff.
 Like any nesting mom, I’ve been working to get the nursery and prepping baby materials to get ready for her arrival for months.
-We allowed Brielle to come in and explore the nursery to see all the new items bring brought out of storage.
-(Side note: 0nce Brielle outgrows her crib and we move it into the baby’s room, I will do a true nursery reveal on the blog!)
+We didn’t put this space off limits to Brielle but instead allowed her to come in and explore the nursery to see all the new items bring brought out of storage.
+(UPDATE: you can see the Under the Sea baby nursery here!)

 At The Hospital